-As a business that generated £2.4bn of revenue in 2013 in the UK, we've a responsibility not just to our clients and employees but to broader society.
+As a business that generated more than £2.8bn of revenue in 2014 in the UK, we've a responsibility not just to our clients and employees but to broader society.
 Our vision of doing the right thing for our clients, our people and our communities is, at the highest level, about giving something back through sharing our talent.

-Our PwC in the Community programme is designed to make the biggest possible impact on behalf of our most significant community stakeholders, using the skills that are uniquely ours and which fit with our business aims.
-These aims are to:
+Our PwC in the Community programme is designed to make the biggest possible impact on behalf of our most significant community stakeholders, using our professional skills and experience in ways that fit with our business aims, which are to: